 Safe Operations

-MOL rearranged its policies and divisions devoted to safe operations in 2015.
-The idea was to make communications, therefore safety, more efficient and effective.
+In 2015, MOL rearranged its policies and divisions devoted to safe operations.
+The idea was to make communications, and therefore safety, more efficient and effective.

 To maintain safety and prevent accidents, MOL has a Safety Operation Supporting Center, which monitors the entire fleet and helps ship captains cope with potentially harmful situations caused by weather and other factors.
 The company also hosts several accident response drills at sea.